-Receiving your routine furnace maintenance helps keep your furnace running up to 30% more efficient and helps extend the life of your system.
-But things can still stop working, and when they do, you might feel like there is always something else.
+Scheduling your routine furnace maintenance helps keep your heating system operating up to 30% more efficient and helps extend the life of your system.
+But things can still stop working, and when they do, you may feel like there is always something else.

 This time it’s your motor, next time it’s your control valve.
-Now your find out the flame sensor has to be replaced.
+Now you need to replace your flame sensor.

 Also, what is a flame sensor?

 A flame sensor is an important safety component on your gas heating equipment.
-During the ignition sequence, your gas furnace undergoes a process where a spark or a hot surface ignitor will actually ignite the gas.
+During the ignition cycle, your gas furnace goes through a process where a spark or a hot surface ignitor actually ignites the gas.
 As the gas is ignited, the flame sensor produces a current of electricity.
-The current is calculated in micro amps.
-If the furnace’s control board does not read the proper level of micro amps, the furnace will stop giving the system fuel to stop an explosion.
+This is measured in micro amps.
+If the furnace’s control board does not read the proper level of micro amps, the furnace will no longer give the system fuel to stop an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can restrict the flame sensor’s ability to work properly, which can cause the furnace to malfunction.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can hinder the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

-The way to establish if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
-If a dirty flame sensor is the reason, the heating expert will clean the sensor with steel wool.
-If dirt was the only factor, we will see a notably higher amp reading.
+The way to establish if an unclean flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
+If a dirty flame sensor is the guilty party, the heating expert will clean the sensor with steel wool.
+If dirt was the sole factor, we will see a notably higher amp reading.
 If the reading does not change, the technician will proceed with the heating equipment repair diagnostic process.

-If you aren’t sure your furnace is going to outlast these last few weeks of winter, give Stevenson Service Experts a call and we’ll come out and give you a full furnace maintenance or a free in-home estimate on a new heating system.
+If you aren’t sure your furnace is going to outlast these last few weeks of winter, give Stevenson Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new heating system.